US Marijuana Laws 2017

 Alabama, Georgia, Iowa, Kentucky, Mississippi, Missouri, North Carolina, Oklahoma, South Carolina, Tennessee, Utah, Virginia, Wisconsin, and Wyoming

 Restrictive medicinal laws only allow CBD therapy in extreme cases of severe disorders like intractable epilepsy.
 These laws generally restrict the THC content in tinctures and oils to less than 3% and many of them even force the caregiver or patient to obtain their products outside of their own state and transport it back, as they won’t allow any kind of cultivation or production.
-Last election, Iowa lawmakers were quoted in the Des Moines Register stating, “If Iowans want access to medical marijuana, they can move to Colorado.”
+Last election, Iowa lawmakers were quoted in the Des Moines Register stating, “If Iowans want access to medical herb, they can move to Colorado.”

 Prohibited States: 8